12-week Course Reveals Powerful Proven Strategies To Building A Results-Oriented Team Fast

 As our head count grew, profit margins shrunk.
 For the first time in nine years, we trailed our competition on quarterly profit.

 The more managers we added, the more our performance declined.
-I was in the uncomfortable position of having invested millions in these management positions…
+As an executive, I was in the uncomfortable position of having invested millions in this ineffective layer of management.

-We promoted many of our best performers, and underinvested in their leadership capabilities.
-It only tossed gas on the fire and made matters worse.
+We promoted many of our best performers, and did not invest enough in their leadership skills.
+It had the added effect of tossing gas on a fire.

 It was a train wreck.